 It’s always fun trying out different ways to make salads—it makes salad-eating a little more interesting!
 In the summer months, I like adding strawberries and blueberries to my salads.
-So I thought I’d try making a more “wintry” salad with apples and pears, inspired by this recipe.
+So I thought I’d try making an “autumn” type of salad with apples and pears.
 There’s also creamy crumbles of feta cheese mixed in, along with some healthy pecans that give this salad a nice flavor and crunch!
-I learned recently that pecans are rich in antioxidants and contain heart-healthy mono and ployunsaturated fats.
-They’re also rich in fiber–a handful of pecans contain the same amount of fiber as a medium-sized apple!
-I had received a complimentary sample of Bergeron Pecans through the National Pecan Shellers Association, and they were a perfect addition to this salad!

 When I was on vacation almost a month ago, I went to a bakery that had lots of delicious-looking cakes, cookies, pies, homemade breads, and more.
 It was really hard to decide what to buy.
 I bought a few things, but decided not to buy the German Chocolate Brownies–I would have had to buy a whole pan and if I did that, I’m sure I would have eaten them all!
 So I just made a note to myself to try making my own German Chocolate Brownies when I got home.

 Here’s an easy way to make oatmeal a little more exciting…it’s called Cranberry-Pecan Oatmeal!
 I used old-fashioned oats, but you could use quick oats or instant oatmeal…whatever you like making best (just adjust the cooking time for the quick or instant oats, which will be less).
 The dried cranberries add some sweetness and the chopped pecans add a nice crunchiness!